heftyy/bumbler/docs/README.md

-#### ATAN - Multithreading and networking library based on the actor model.
+#### bumbler - Multithreading and networking library based on the actor model.

 This library is written in c++11 and heavily relies on boost.